DmytroY/EPAM_Flask/documentation/API_specification.md

 |doctor_id   |int   |optional|id of related doctor|

 **Response**:
-On success: Sucsess message and status code 201.
+On success: Success message and status code 201.
-On error: Error description adnd status code 409.
+On error: Error description and status code 409.

-Record with duplicated email should not be created, system should return an error.
+Record with duplicated email should not be created, the application should return an error.

 **Request example**
 ```